Mohglii/App_Assignment_1/Tip-calculator.md

 **App Assignment 1: Tip Calculator**
-Seaborns Bar and Grill Tip Caluclater
+Seaborns Bar and Fire Grill Tip Caluclater

 This code will calculate the total amount with a tip percentage.
 It will allow the user to split amount.